DiamondSpectre1/USB-Hub/README.md

 # USB-Hub

+Tired of too few USB slots on your device?
+This USB Hub is the solution for you.

-A USB Hub that splits one USB C input into 4 different USB Outputs, including 2 USB Type As and 2 USB Type Cs.
+This USB Hub solves the sparce USB slot problem by splitting one USB C input into 4 different USB Outputs, including 2 USB Type As and 2 USB Type Cs.

 Simply plug your laptop/desktop into the USB C port labelled input, and enjoy your extra USB Slots for peripherals such as mice, keyboards, headphones, etc.